As many people will already know from experience, arthritis can affect the feet and cause joint pain, swelling and stiffness. It can

 also make standing and walking painful and you may find your feed and/or toes change shape, making it harder to fit shoes.

-Osteoarthritis can affect any joint in the foot.
-Osteoarthritis is a chronic problem that may cause episodic pain and swelling in a joint or joints; it can also cause bone enlargement.
-As people get older, osteoarthritis can be linked to changes in the shape of feet, which may cause pain.
+Osteoarthritis can affect any joint in the foot and is a chronic problem that may cause episodic pain and swelling.
+Over time, it can also cause boney growths that can contribute to changes in the shape of feet leading to pain and discomfort.

-Osteoarthritis often affects the big toe joint.
-The joint will become stiffer and the range of movement will be reduced.
-Often the bones become larger and knobbly due to an overgrowth of new bone.
-These changes may accompany a bunion (a lump on the side of the big toe joint).
-You may also notice a bunionette (a lump on the side of the little toe joint).
+The big toe joint is the most common site of Osteoarthritis and results in the joint becoming stiffer and the range of movement being reduced.
+Often the bones become larger and knobbly due to an overgrowth of new bone at the joint and these changes may be accompanied by a bunion (a lump on the side of the big toe joint) or a bunionette (a lump on the side of the little toe joint).

 Recent findings suggest that osteoarthritis is more common in the arch area of the foot than previously thought.
 Osteoarthritis can also develop in the ankle, but this is usually following a previous injury or damage to the joint from long-standing inflammatory arthritis.
 Osteoarthritis in the feet often accompanies osteoarthritis in other joints.

 There are various forms of inflammatory arthritis, which can affect feet in different ways.

 Apart from problems in the joints themselves, people with inflammatory arthritis may have inflammation and discomfort in the tendons and the other soft tissues in the feet.
 The part under or behind the heel where the tendons attach to the heel bone (the Achilles tendon) is quite often affected in this way.